mendix/docs/content/howto/general/minimize-number.md

 Because all the objects necessary for a microflow are transferred between the Mendix Client and server for each request, the network traffic will grow when more objects are used at the same time.
 This can become a bottleneck, especially on mobile devices.

 That is why the primary best practice for app performance is to minimize the number of in-use objects in your session.
 By *in-use objects* we mean non-persistable objects and uncommitted persistable objects.
+This guideline applies to both native and PWA apps.

 It is not possible to eliminate the need for in-use objects entirely, unless you want your app to be completely read-only.
 However, there are several common ways to inadvertently create more objects than necessary.
 The rest of this document presents ways to reduce the number of in-use objects.